wangshankun/FastVideo/README.md

 - **Scalable**: FastVideo supports FSDP, sequence parallelism, and selective gradient checkpointing.
 Our code seamlessly scales to 64 GPUs in our test.
 - **Memory Efficient**: FastVideo supports LoRA finetuning coupled with precomputed latents and text embeddings for minimal memory usage.
-- **Variable Sequence length**: You can finetuning with both image and videos.
+- **Variable Sequence length**: You can finetune with both image and videos.

 ## Change Log